-If you’re looking to get professional headshots you might being doing so to meet specific requirements.
-If so, it’s a good idea to get those requirements down to the specifics.
-It will help the photographer you’re working with ensure the requirements are met.
+If you are looking to get professional headshots you might being doing so to meet specific requirements.
+If so, it is a good idea to get those requirements down to the specifics.
+It will help the photographer you are working with ensure the requirements are met.

 Headshots for a New Website

-A common milestone calling for new headshots is often a new website or website redesign.
+A common milestone calling for new headshots is a new website or website redesign.
 You might be working with a web designer that is going to post your headshots to a specific web page.
-First, be sure your web designer doesn’t just post tiny thumbnails.
-If you’re investing in professional headshots, they should be showcased as such and not wasted by your designer converting them to small JPEG files.
+First, be sure your web designer does not just post tiny thumbnails.
+If you are investing in professional headshots, they should be showcased as such and not wasted by your designer converting them to small JPEG files.
 If space is a premium on the page, consider allowing people to click the photo for a larger version of it.